albertotono/MarsXR/README.md

 # hokxr
-Using Forge and its AR application to bring our model in Augmented Reality.
+Using Forge and its AR application to bring our models in Augmented Reality.